 Ephesians in the Bible with Gods masterpiece in it

-God created you in His image.
+God created you in His own image.
 You probably know that already, but do you really believe it?
 Knowing it with your mind and saying it with your mouth is easier than believing it with your heart.
-Yet God wants you to believe, by faith, that He created you in His image-His perfect image.
+Yet God wants you to believe, by faith, that He created you in His image—God’s perfect image.
 He did not create you randomly, erroneously, or by chance.
-No. You are God’s masterpiece.
+No. You are His handiwork, God’s masterpiece.

 No matter your background, no matter the circumstances of your birth, or even the conditions in which you were conceived, you are His perfect handiwork.